top of page

 We were also very grateful for the lovely surprise from our fellow Aussie passengers, Mary and Steve, who were so thoughtful in gifting us with a bunch of gorgeous fresh white roses and reminded us of the time we left Wayne's sunglasses ashore back in Alaska (fortunately we found them again, and now we have the glass chains to keep them secure around this neck)—a pleased anniversary to Mary & Steve's daughter, celebrating 1st October.

-Thank you to Judit, Francis and our beautiful housekeeping team for the colourful display of love hearts scattered around our room; even Sami, the Seal, was spoilt, and thank you for a bottle of our favourite champagne, Bollinger; it was also our fave on our wedding day.
+Thank you to Judit, Francis, and our beautiful housekeeping team for the colourful display of love hearts scattered around our room; even Sami, the Seal, was spoilt.
+Also, thank you for a bottle of our favourite champagne, Bollinger; it was also our favourite on our wedding day.

 It has been a day filled with love, champagne and surprises.
-The excellent Hurtigruten crew went above and beyond to make us feel extra spoilt and loved.
+The excellent Hurtigruten crew went above and beyond to make us feel spoiled and loved.
 Upon arriving for dinner, our table was full of love.
-Thank you, Raymond and our gorgeous Lindstrom crew; we even had our serenade from our lovely waiter, Armani (Arman); it was an evening of magic.
-Thank you, Judit, Zoltan and the entire crew, for sharing our special day and the delicious cake.
+Thank you, Raymond and our gorgeous Lindstrom crew.
+We even had a serenade from our lovely waiter, Armani (Arman); it was an evening of magic.
+Thank you, Judit, Zolt, and the entire crew, for sharing our special day and the delicious cake.

 Day 55 - At Sea, Caribbean Sea

 We love sea days!
-The perfect excuse to wake up naturally, open the curtains and enjoy the morning sky, which has all been a beautiful shade of blue lately!
+They're the perfect excuse to wake up naturally, open the curtains, and enjoy the morning sky, which has been a beautiful shade of blue lately!

 We had noticed the ship had slowed this morning and was nearly stopped.
-We were curious as to why we were arrested in the deepness of the Caribbean Sea.
+We were curious why we were arrested in the depths of the Caribbean Sea.

 During our morning coffee, an announcement was made to satisfy our curiosity.
 It is a ritual for the expedition team to reposition into the warm waters from the icy cold waters to dip in the deep blue waters from the expedition deck, and the passengers were invited to join.